Haza290/Raspberry_Pi_Examples_For_Bluej/README.md

 - public_html - contains all the files needed to be copied to a webspace.
 Should also contain a readme that should be followed in order to install the website.
 - database.sql - This contains a dump of the c06_bluerasp database.
 - Screenshots - This folder contains screenshots of the website.
+- all_examples - This folder contains all java examples and tutorial projects.